 - supports flexible spending accounts (FSA) and health savings accounts (HSA)

-This brand supports vision insurance and only sells contacts.
-It provides a range of contacts from major brands alongside specialty lenses, including toric, colored, bifocal, multifocal, and disposable options.
+This brand focuses on selling contacts.
+It offers contacts from major brands alongside specialty lenses, including toric, colored, bifocal, multifocal, and disposable options.

-The website offers three types of shipping, including one business day fast shipping.
-However, these are not free.
-They also have a call center that can support individuals with special orders.
+A person can choose from three types of shipping, including 1 business day shipping.
+However, these options are not free.
+There is also a call center that can support individuals with special orders.

-On TrustPilot, the company has a 2.5 rating.
-While most say they are happy with the contacts they ordered, many complain about long deliveries and price increases.
+At time of publication, the company has a 3.2 rating on Trustpilot.
+While most customers say they are happy with the contacts they ordered, many complain about long deliveries and price increases.